 This tool is used by both Ember projects and the community as a whole.
 For example, check out the ember-styleguide, which is a library of UI components that make up emberjs.com.
 The addon docs help show what components are available and how to use them.

 Another option is to create your own site from scratch.
 Many addon authors use the dummy app within an addon to build their documentation site, and deploy it to GitHub pages.
+The Ember addon ember-cli-github-pages simplifies deploying the dummy app to GitHub pages.

 For more inspiration, take a look at how your favorite addons do their documentation.